LukasBFreund/exampleCodes/README.md

 Two codes illustrating how to implement the endogenous gridpoint and envelope condition variants of value function iteration, using a simple stochastic growth model as an example.

 ### Global Projection
-Example code illustrating how to implement a global projection algorithm to solve a simple stochastic growth model as an example.
+Example code illustrating how to implement a global projection algorithm to solve a simple stochastic growth model.
 Here I've used a collocation approach, but there are various alternatives.

 ### Parameterized Expectations Algorithm (PEA)
 Coming soon, just need to add a few comments.